kemnguyenle/TurEngMix/README.md

 Two flags matter. **`--disable-reasoning` for Qwen3** — it is a hybrid reasoning model, and left on, `<think>` content competes with the label list for the token budget so long posts come back truncated.
-That scores as a model error when it is a budget error; `run_llm.py` logs `finish_reason` per call so the two stay distinguishable.
 And **`--seeds 1 2 3 4`** for encoders, because §5.2 reports mean ± SD over four seeds and a single-seed number is not comparable to the published table.

 Encoders were trained on one A6000, about six minutes per run.
-There are no cluster job files here — they encoded one account's paths and nobody else could run them.
-These commands are what those jobs wrapped.

 ## How the numbers are defined